-Many couples are using preimplantation Genetic Screening (PGS) for chromosomes to insure that the embryos being transferred are chromosomally normal.
+Many couples are using Preimplantation Genetic Screening (PGS) for chromosomes to insure that the embryos being transferred are chromosomally normal.
 This can result in higher pregnancy rates, lower miscarriage rates and a higher live birth rate with less chance of discovering a fetus with a chromosomal abnormality during the pregnancy despite the woman’s age.
 When PGS is performed all the embryos must be frozen to await the results before transfer.
 You can read more about PGS here.

 After ovulation, your ovaries naturally make progesterone and estradiol to both prepare the uterus for embryo implantation and then to allow the embryos the ability to continue to grow.
-The placenta of the growing embryo continues makes both of these hormones.
+The placenta of the growing embryo continues to make both of these hormones.
 Egg retrieval may decrease both progesterone and estradiol production by the ovaries so when a fresh embryo transfer is planned these hormones are administered after the egg retrieval to make sure that sufficient amounts are present to allow for the embryo(s) to implant.

 In a frozen embryo transfer cycle, estrogen (Estrace™ or Minvelle™) is used to grow the endometrium and prevent premature ovulation.
-Progesterone is administered, usually as a vaginal insert (Endometrin™) or intramuscular injection (progesterone in oil) to prepare the lining for implantation and then support the developing pregnancy until the placenta takes over hormone production.
+Progesterone is administered, usually as a vaginal insert (Endometrin™, Cinone) or intramuscular injection (progesterone in oil) to prepare the lining for implantation and then support the developing pregnancy until the placenta takes over hormone production.

 Many women will have more embryos than we recommend to be transferred in a single IVF cycle.
 These extra embryos can be stored in a frozen state so that they can be thawed for later use.
 On average about 90% of embryos will survive the freeze/thaw process, though there is no guarantee that a pregnancy will occur after their thaw.
 At this time, there is no data that indicates that the risk of birth defects from frozen embryos is any greater than fresh embryos.